 (d) The seasonal and daily changes in an environment

-Explanation: Biodiversity is the totality of all the species, ecosystem and the genetic diversity.
+Explanation: Biodiversity is the totality of all the species, ecosystem and genetic diversity.

 Q.24.
 Human consumption is sustainable if:

-(a) One does not bother on ecological footprint.
+(a) One does not bother about the ecological footprint.

 (b) The ecological footprints are uniformly equal in all parts of the world.